LongPHH/Lettuce/README.md

-Ledis.py is the Ledis class
-app.py is the Flask interface
+Ledis.py is the Ledis class \n app.py is the Flask interface \n
-The rest is for Heroku deployment
+The rest is for Heroku deployment \n